 - C&I rivet bracelet with unlabeled EL (for watches from the USA)

 Notes: Introduced in 1954, the 7206 and the 6636 are Swiss bracelets that are favored for their fit over the C&I. The C&I was purportedly made by Rolex USA because of the import duty associated with importing the swiss versions.
 All three bracelets come with 12 links (7 on one side and 5 on the other).
 The reference number – 7206 and 6636 – are stamped on the center link closest to the end link on the side with 7 links (but this practice did not start until ~1963).
 The rivets on the 7206 and 6636 are solid whereas the C&I bracelet rivets have holes in them.
 The unlabeled end links on the C&I are also flatter and longer than the 58 end links, leading to a less flush fit than their Swiss counterparts.
-Despite the introduction of the folded-link 7836 in 1967, C&I bracelets with date stamps into 1977 are seen.
+Despite the introduction of the folded-link 7836 at the end of the 1960s, C&I bracelets with date stamps into 1977 are seen.

 - 7836 folded-link oyster bracelet with 280 end links